 Select any block of tabular results, copy to the clipboard, and paste onto any graph or layout.
 This will be a live link.
 If you change the data, or the analysis choices, the embedded results table will update.

 Many analyses (i. e.
 Transform) create results tables that can be used as a data table.
 These results tables have green grids, unlike tables with red grids that contain tabulations of results that cannot be graphed.
 From any results table with a green grid, click Analyze to analyze the results.
 You can make the analysis chain as long as you want.
 For example, you could Transform, then Normalize, then fit with Nonlinear regression, then transform the residuals from the regression.

-By default Prism copies graphs to the clipboard in both (Windows Metafile) and EMF (Enhanced metafile) format. and lets the pasting program decide which one to use.
+Prism Windows can copy graphs to the clipboard in one of three formats.
 You can tell Prism to only copy one format (File & Printer tab of the preferences dialog).
 If graphs pasted into other programs don't look right, try all these settings.

 You aren't stuck with the sheet names that Prism assigns, or their order.
 Rename or reorder your data tables (and graphs...).
 When you rename data tables, linked analyses and graphs are automatically renamed.
 Delete sheets you no longer need.

 Some people make the mistake of starting a new project for every data table, not realizing that a Prism project (file) can have up to 500 data tables, analyses and graphs.
 You can keep an entire project in one file.

 Don't define 'project' too broadly, because a huge project can be hard to navigate.
 You can always merge projects later, or include a graph from one project in a layout of another.

 If you want to change your mind about analysis choices, you can do so.
 You can change the parameters (options) for the analysis.
 Or you can change which data table and which data sets are analyzed.
 There is no need to start the analysis again, which leaves an obsolete copy of the results in your project.